Surge in vaccination to fortify revenues growth of glass makers: Crisil

-New Delhi, May 18 (IANS) Sharp increase in Covid-19 vaccination led pharma demand as well as an expected healthy growth in end-user sectors like automobiles and construction is expected to drive revenue growth of glass makers, said ratings agency Crisil.
+New Delhi: Sharp increase in Covid-19 vaccination led pharma demand as well as an expected healthy growth in end-user sectors like automobiles and construction is expected to drive revenue growth of glass makers, said ratings agency Crisil.

 As per an analysis of 25 Crisil-rated glass-makers, revenues are expected to be driven up by 12 per cent on-year in fiscal 2022.